martinkearn/Content/Demos/Hybrid Apps/Manifold JS.md

 Go through steps of generating ManifoldJS via website, but do not actually creat packages

-Show manifold NPM install in command prompt
+Show manifold NPM install in command prompt (but do not execute)
 * `npm install -g manifoldjs`

 Create packages via command prompt